CauldronDevelopmentLLC/dockbot/README.md

 the container was already running it will attach a new shell to the running container.

-# The Web interface
+# The Web Interface
 The build master's Web interface makes it possible to monitor and control builds.
 To view the Web interface navigate a brower to the IP and port specified in the top level ``dockbot.json`` file.
 At least the build master container must be running.
 Some slave containers should also be running to make it useful.

-# Triggering builds
+# Triggering Builds
 Builds may be manually triggered by opening the build master's Web page in a browser and clicking on a project name in the third row, then clicking the ``Force Build`` button.
 Normally bulids are automatically triggered by changes in the source repository.
 Source repository change notifications must be configured on the repository side.

-# Triggering builds from GitHub
+# Triggering Builds from GitHub
 TBD

-# Publishing builds
+# Publishing Builds
 The last 5 completed builds are placed in ``run/buildmaster/builds/``.
 Once all the builds for a particular project are correct they can be published using the ``dockbot-publish`` tool.

-# Publishing builds to GitHub
+# Publishing Builds to GitHub